samgagnon/samgagnon.github.io/about.md

 image:
   feature: dutcharmy.jpg
 ---
-I'm a master's student at the Bishop University working on a likelihood-free inference model to infer the Hubble constant from multi-messenger binary neutron star merger measurements.
+I'm a master's student at Bishop's University working on a likelihood-free inference model to infer the Hubble constant from multi-messenger binary neutron star merger measurements.
 I work with [Prof. John Ruan](http://craq-astro.ca/un_membre/?lang=en&id=John_J.Ruan).

 ### Does this work?
 It looks like it